 Syntropic farming takes the agroforestry concept more in the direction of permaculture by introducing and even focusing on food, while still utilising long term fuel and building crops, just like in permaculture.

 Specific metrics and scalable design data

-To this end, syntropic farming stands out with its development of very specific metrics and scalable design data describing exactly what is needed for each of the layers in space based on light needs (stratification), progression in time (succession) and associated or companion planting (guilds).
+To this end, syntropic farming stands out with its development of very specific metrics and scalable design data describing exactly what is needed for each of the layers in space based on light needs (stratification), progression in time (succession) and associated or companion planting (guilds/consortiums).
 A number of unique refinements and much work has resulted in a process allowing for very accurate design and layout of highly productive and very financially, commercially viable systems utilising syntropic farming.
 Has to be seen to be appreciated!

 A must-watch video about syntropic farming: